gnames/papers/devops-blog-2023/blog.md

 We concluded that the group is at risk of losing the integrity of the accumulated data in case of human error, hardware failure, or a disaster at the data center.
 To address the growth rate and risks noted, we decided to rethink our strategy and provide technical solutions that would allow us to experience a 10-100 fold increase in efficiency.

-Historicatlly, our group lacks a full-time system administrator, and this role is distributed between several developers.
+Historically, our group lacks a full-time system administrator, and this role is distributed between several developers.
 Currently, we run about 50 remotely accessed services on more than 10 computers.
 Without a designated system administrator we needed a system that would allow us to maintain high day-to-day availability with minimal human effort.